kohack/kohack.github.io/_posts/2022-12-30-refactoring-dotnet-http-api.md

 very least, if you're unable to refactor immediately, make a note of it -- raise an issue or a backlog to describe the code that needs refactoring -- as the other programmers in your team may not be aware that the code is, in fact, can be further cleaned and improved.
-Don't let that one broken window cause you pain in the future.
+Don't let that one broken window instigate more code smells being left unattended.
 It is far easier to refactor small pieces of code than to refactor a giant, [big ball of mud](https://thedomaindrivendesign.io/big-ball-of-mud/).

 Apart from the deterioration of code quality over time, the continuing shifts in the knowledge and available technology that went into the design and implementation of the software are another reason that refactoring is inherently a never-ending task.
-For example, gaining more clarity into the business domain may guide you to better design decisions, as does learning new design patterns appropriate for your use cases.
-In addition, adopting new technology that wasn't available even a few years ago might make your code a hundred times easier to maintain -- another motivation for refactoring.
+For example, gaining more clarity into the business domain may guide you to better design decisions, as does the discovery of new design patterns appropriate for your use cases.
+In addition, adopting new technology that wasn't available even a few years ago might make your code a hundred times easier to maintain.

 Alas, you can never really end the cycle.
 The vicious cycle will always be alive, and with each cycle, your source code can grow insidiously, tempting you